ryle-e/ryle-radio-docs/ryle-radio-docs/Guides/Basic Radio Sample.md

 ![[Pasted image 20251007134404.png]]
 This is our an example of a RadioData object.
 This is where the content played by any output for this radio is defined- basically where you tell the radio what it is and how it works.

-A RadioData contains two parts- the advanced settings (which we will touch on later) and the list of Tracks- the latter of which we should talk about in its own section, as it's pretty much the only reason we have a RadioData object to begin with.
+A RadioData contains two parts- the advanced settings (which we will touch on later) and the list of Tracks- the latter of which we should talk about in a couple of its own sections, as it's pretty much the only reason we have a RadioData object to begin with.
 ### An average Track
 The tracks in a RadioData are the different sets of audio it will play during runtime, depending on what tune you've provided to it.
 Tracks come in different types, but each contain some common values.
 Let's have a closer look at what a track contains :)
 ![[Pasted image 20251007134919.png]]